Restrainite/restrainite.github.io/index.md

 is not to remove safety features, but give people a consenting choice to disable them.

 If someone is using this mod maliciously, this a moderation issue.

-## How to get yourself unstuck

-With the default settings, restarting the game will remove all restrictions.
-If you still manage to get yourself completely stuck, you can always delete or modify the Restrainite settings file.
-For MonkeyLoader that is under `MonkeyLoader/Configs/Restrainite.json`.